-Gaps in knowledge were identified as part of the detailed rehabilitation risk assessment process.
-The following key deliverables are to be carried out over the next three years: Undertake geochemical analysis of the tailings to determine suitability of material by 31.12.2024.
 The Grazing program will continue to be conducted during Y1 - Y3 of the forward program.

-The monitoring of the site aims to: Demonstrate to key stakeholders the suitability of these rehabilitated pasture lands for cattle enterprises into the future; Demonstrate that rehabilitated land can sustain a viable cattle grazing enterprise post-mining, while maintaining stable land and vegetation; and Develop guidance material for best practice grazing management for the site.
+The monitoring of the site aims to:

+• Demonstrate to key stakeholders the suitability of these rehabilitated pasture lands for cattle enterprises into the future.

+Demonstrate that rehabilitated land can sustain a viable cattle grazing enterprise postmining, while maintaining stable land and vegetation • Develop guidance material for best practice grazing management for the site.